mcallan83/media-server/readme.md

 Bootstraps the installation of a complete media server with support for automatically downloading, managing, and streaming TV shows and movies.

 This script has been tested with Ubuntu Server.
-All install applications are available via web based control panels.
+Installed applications are available via web based control panels.

 ## Included Software